1994 Ohio gubernatorial election

 The 1994 Ohio gubernatorial election took place on November 8, 1994.
-Incumbent Republican Governor of Ohio George Voinovich ran for re-election to a second and final term as governor.
+Incumbent Republican Governor of Ohio George Voinovich ran for a second term.
 Voinovich won his party's nomination uncontested and was opposed by State Senator Rob Burch, who won a competitive Democratic primary.
-Ultimately, Voinovich capitalized on his massive popularity with Ohio and won re-election in an overwhelming landslide, defeating Burch and winning over 70% of the vote.
+Ultimately, Voinovich capitalized on his massive popularity within Ohio and won re-election in an overwhelming landslide, defeating Burch and winning almost 72% of the vote.
 As of 2024, this was the last time Athens County voted for the Republican candidate.